Weather Forecast: Mainly Fair Throughout The Country

-With the impact of westernly disturbance, there will be Partly cloudy in the hilly areas of Koshi Province and mainly fair in rest of the country.
+With the impact of westerly disturbance, there will be Mainly fair throughout the country.
+Kathmandu Valley’s rest of the country’s temperature is dropping with chilling cold.

 There will be mainly fair throughout the country tonight.